2010 Volkswagen Tiguan

 Buyers looking for a comfortable small SUV should give the Tiguan a look.
 It is sporty for the class, with a fine engine and a smooth ride.
 The interior is a pleasant place to be, and, like all SUVs, it can haul cargo.
 Just be careful about which model and options you choose, because pricing for the top-line model gets into the luxury realm.

-The 2009 Volkswagen Tiguan is offered in S, SE, and SEL models.
-S is available only with front-wheel-drive, while SE and SEL come with front-drive or all-wheel-drive called 4Motion.
+The 2010 Volkswagen Tiguan is offered in S, Wolfsburg Edition, and SEL models.
+All are available with front-wheel-drive or all-wheel-drive.
 All come with a 200-hp 2.0-liter turbocharged four-cylinder engine.
-The S comes standard with a six-speed manual transmission and a six-speed automatic is optional ($1200).
-The automatic is standard on SE and SEL models.
+The S comes standard with a six-speed manual transmission and a six-speed automatic is optional ($1100).
+The automatic is standard on Wolfsburg and SEL models.

-Tiguan SEL ($30,990) and SEL 4Motion ($32,940) get leather upholstery, a premium 300-watt Dynaudio sound system, 12-way power adjustable driver's seat, memory for the driver's seat and exterior mirrors, dual-zone automatic climate control, rain-sensing windshield wipers, auto-dimming rear-view mirror, adjustable ambient lighting, automatic bi-xenon headlights, and P235/50R18 tires.
-Options are similar as those for the SE.
+Tiguan SEL ($31,550) and SEL 4Motion ($33,500) get leather upholstery, a premium 300-watt Dynaudio sound system, 12-way power adjustable driver's seat, memory for the driver's seat and exterior mirrors, dual-zone automatic climate control, rain-sensing windshield wipers, auto-dimming rear-view mirror, adaptive bi-xenon headlights (AFS), and P235/50R18 tires.

-Unlike other VW vehicles, the Tiguan is not named after a type of wind or a nomadic tribe.
-Instead, the name Tiguan is a composite of Tiger and Iguana, and it was chosen as the winning entry in a naming contest.
+The name Tiguan is a made-up word, a composite of Tiger and Iguana, and it was chosen as the winning entry in a naming contest.
 The Tiguan looks nothing like a tiger or an iguana.
 We're not sure what a cross between a tiger and an iguana would look like, though we're pretty sure it would not be an attractive creature.
 Nevertheless, the Tiguan is a good-looking vehicle.

-Built on a platform that combines elements of the Jetta/Rabbit and Passat, the Tiguan is shorter than the Jetta by almost five inches and shorter than the Passat by 13.6 inches, though it is almost 10 inches longer than the Rabbit.
-The Tiguan's 102.4-inch wheelbase is 0.9 inch longer than that of the Jetta/Rabbit and 4.3 inches shorter than that of the Passat.
+Built on a platform that combines elements of the Jetta, Golf and Passat, the Tiguan is shorter than the Jetta by more than five inches and shorter than the Passat by 13.3 inches, though it is almost 9 inches longer than the 2010 Golf.
+The Tiguan's 102.5-inch wheelbase an inch longer than that of the Jetta/Golf and 4.2 inches shorter than that of the Passat.
 All this adds up to fairly efficient compact SUV packaging, though as we'll see, the Tiguan doesn't have the cargo room of most vehicles in its class.

-The Tiguan's best angle may be from the rear.
+Tiguan's best angle may be from the rear.
 On the road, it looks like a beefed up GTI, and that's not a bad thing.
 The taillights are split between the rear fenders and rear hatch, and the VW logo is featured prominently at in the center of the hatch.
-Unlike the GTI/Rabbit, however, the VW logo does not act as the handle for opening the hatch.
-Instead, that is located lower in the license plate frame.
+The handle for opening the hatch is located in the license plate frame.
 Unfortunately, the Tiguan does not have separate opening hatch glass to ease loading groceries.

 The large panoramic sunroof has a 13 square foot opening (about three times the size of an average sunroof), and includes a power retractable shade to let the air in but keep the sun out.